Individual tutor system

 The cohort tutors are not responsible for individual trainee issues.
 Any issues affecting individual trainees should be taken to the trainee's tutor pair in the first instance.

 Individual Training Plans

 The purpose of the individual training plan (ITP) is to provide an overview of all aspects of training for each trainee, and to provide appropriate guidance to allow optimum development through the three years of the programme.
 This system of progress review is a collaborative exercise between the trainee and their individual tutors.
 It is important to emphasise that the individual training plan is not a formal 'examined' evaluative procedure but, instead, allows a considered discussion of progress in all domains that relate to training.
 The aim is for both the trainee and tutors to communicate openly and to agree on the best way forward to meet each individual trainee's needs in the forthcoming year.
-Regular review is not only good practice and helpful to trainees, it also satisfies university expectations and also employer expectation for review.
+Regular review is not only good practice and helpful to trainees, it also satisfies university and employer expectations for review.

 It is anticipated that issues in training evolve through the three years.
 For example, trainees' goals are likely to be more exploratory ('wider') during the first year, and focus down to areas of special interest and career planning by the third year.
 It is the role of the tutors to help focus on appropriate goals, and strategies to meet these goals, in order to facilitate developmental progress.